 Hardscaping A Paludarium

-- Fluorite Substrate – The aquarium gravel is made up of a black and brown fluorite substrate mix.
-This stuff is really good at holding healthy bacteria and very easy for plants to root through. https://amzn.to/2Abh3dX
+- Aquarium Substrate – The aquarium gravel is made up of a black and brown aquatic substrate mix.
+This stuff is really good at holding healthy bacteria and is very easy for plants to root through.

 Best Aquatic Paludarium Plants